duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 References memory, I/O, and files directly or indirectly in the process tables to show what the process needs/uses

-when the OS is initialized it must have some access to some configuartion data that define the basic environment
+when the OS is initialized it must have some access to some configuration data that define the basic environment
 - all the info required to build out the tables
 - everything you can see and view in the bios
 - I think anyways

 ### Process Control